pmempool-info - show information about persistent memory pool

 By default the info command of pmempool prints information about the most important internal data structures from pool.
 The particular set of headers and meta-data depend on pool type.
 The pool type is recognized automatically and appropriate information is displayed in human-readable format.

 To force processing specified file(s) as desired pool type use -f option with appropriate name of pool type.
-The valid names off pool types are blk, log, obj or btt.
+The valid name of the pool type is obj.
 This option may be useful when the pool header is corrupted and automatic recognition of pool type fails.

 Force parsing pool as specified pool type.

 NOTE: By default only pool headers and internal meta-data are displayed.
 To display user data use -d option.
-Using -r option you can specify number of blocks/bytes/data chunks or objects using special text format.
+Using -r option you can specify number of objects using special text format.
 See RANGE section for details.
-The range refers to block numbers in case of pmem blk pool type, to chunk numbers in case of pmem log pool type and to object numbers in case of pmem obj pool type.
-See EXAMPLES section for an example of usage of these options.
+The range refers to object numbers in case of pmem obj pool type.
+See the EXAMPLE section for an example of usage of these options.

 -r, --range <range>

-Range of blocks/data chunks/objects/zone headers/chunk headers/lanes.
+Range of objects/zone headers/chunk headers/lanes.
 See RANGE section for details about range format.

 Print sizes in human-readable format with appropriate units (e.g. 4k, 8M, 16G)